RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 Copy the n-th character from String.
 The leftmost character is the first character.
 Set Outcome to the resulting character.
-If this function is unable to supply a character because there is no n-th character in String the indicator of the completion response is 'M’.
+If this function is unable to supply a character because there is no n-th character in String the indicator of the completion response is 'M'.
 If this function is unable to supply a character because the encoding of String is incorrect the indicator of the completion response is 'E' and the description of the completion information is the encoding which is incorrect, in hexadecimal notation.